GDaYao/GDYSDK/README.md

 [![License](https://img.shields.io/cocoapods/l/GDYSDK.svg?style=flat)](https://cocoapods.org/pods/GDYSDK)
 [![Platform](https://img.shields.io/cocoapods/p/GDYSDK.svg?style=flat)](https://cocoapods.org/pods/GDYSDK)

+GDYSDK will provide all iOS UI property.So you can directly use Class method to simply init and some tool devloper.It will promote developer efficiency.Also at the late time,this will provide more SDK features.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.